Split Face Block Repair

 photo5

-In order to stop the water penetrating problem on this building, Arrow had to first grind out all vertical and horizontal mortar joints.
+In order to stop the water penetrating problem on this building, Arrow Masonry had to first grind out all vertical and horizontal mortar joints.
 All ground out joints were primed with a caulk primer then sealed and tooled with a polyurethane caulk to match the existing color and profile of the original joints.
 Once the mortar joints were sealed, the block itself needed to be waterproofed.
-Arrow chose to use an elastometric coating (a heavy duty rubberized paint which can be tinted to match the color of the block) due to the extreme leaking.
+Arrow Masonry chose to use an elastometric coating (a heavy duty rubberized paint which can be tinted to match the color of the block) due to the extreme leaking.
 This particular method repels water most effectively on split face block and comes in a variety of colors.